D3jag0re/monitoring-demo/basic/README.md

-# monitoring-demo

-This is to demonstrate monitoring / observability using Prometheus / Grafana

 ## Basic

 The Basic demo will spin up 2 VMs, one to monitor, the other for running our monitoring stack.